boneta/jacques/tools/README.md

   int2bfac              Transfer interaction data to a pdb as b-factor
 ```

 ### Misc
 ```
-  tst                   Connect free energy barriers and kinetic using TST kie-combine           Combine fDynamo's .log to calculate KIEs
+  tst                   Connect free energy barriers and kinetic using TST kie-combine           Combine fDynamo's .log to calculate KIEs amber2opls.py         Convert dihedral parameters from AMBER to OPLS-AA
 ```